Safety is paramount when dealing with extreme weather. Find out how to keep you and your family protected.

 Follow the checklist below to help get yourself and your property ready ahead of storm season.

-The three key precautions to keep in mind are:
+The four key precautions to keep in mind:

 Ensure any appliances are clear of any electrical faults to avoid any further loss or damage.
 A wet toaster or a damp hairdryer can give an electric shock or spark a fire so make sure all electrical appliances are declared 100 percent safe before they are plugged back in.
 These kinds of checks should be routine during flood clean-ups.

 A Master Electrician will be able to accurately assess any electrical risks in your home, including testing household appliances for electrical faults or water damage.

 Take care for fallen or damaged power lines.
 Fallen power lines are very dangerous and can be especially hard to see at night and when hidden in trees or other flood debris.
 Always assume fallen power lines are ‘live’, keep away and warn others to do the same.
 Report fallen power lines and trees or branches in contact with power lines to your electricity provider.